 Note: Other relevant parties may include the local police, and/or other PCBUs.

-The emergency preparedness and response plans must be tested and reviewed periodically, reviewed after an incident or emergency, and revised as required.
+The emergency preparedness and response plans must be tested and reviewed periodically, to ensure that they are workable and effective for the activities and the operating environment.
+They must also be reviewed after an incident or emergency.